 A non-refundable loan closing fee of 0.35% of the loan amount is assessed on all FY 2019 loans to support the costs of administering the program.
 The fee is due at loan closing and cannot be financed within the loan.

 A loan application should be submitted to RIA 30-60 days prior to the submission of plans and specs to DHEC.
-From completion of the loan application to loan commitment, the process can take as little as 90 days, but may take longer depending on the project’s complexity and regulatory restrictions.
+Once a loan application is complete, which includes the construction permit, loan commitment generally occurs within two weeks.

 Eligible drinking water projects include drinking water treatment/storage/distribution projects, water conservation projects, and source water protection projects.
 Relocation of water lines due to road widening projects are also eligible but projects solely for growth, fire protection, routine operation and maintenance, equipment, dams and surface water reservoirs are NOT eligible.